Azure/Azure-Sentinel/Playbooks/CiscoUmbrella/readme.md

 #### b.
 Configurations in Sentinel

-Each playbook requires different type of configuration.
-Check documentation of each playbook.
+Each Playbook requires a different type of configuration.
+Check documentation for each Playbook.

 <a name="limitations">